fourMembers/ai_postgraduate_project/README.md

 ### Architecture

 ### Iterations
-In order to make small but relevant improvements, several iteration have been done.
-In this section, we describe them.
+In order to make small but relevant improvements, several iterations have been done.
+In this section, they are described.

 ##### Overfitting
-In order to make the model overfit, the following configuration was used:
+The first step done was make the model overfit.
+To achieve it, the following configuration was used:

-* Used binary cross entropy Loss
+* Used Binary Cross Entropy Loss
 * Used only 15 patches for training, 5 for validation
 * Trained for around 370 epochs (9 hours)

-The foloowing figure shows the traning and validation loss:
+The following figure shows the traning and validation loss:

 <p align="center">
     <img align="center" src="images/iterations/loss_overfit.png">
 </p>

-From the previous figure, we can see that from epoch 200 the training loss  is still descending but the validation loss is flat.
+We can see that from epoch 200 the training loss is still descending but the validation loss is flat.

-THe following figures shows how the model is overfitted.
+The following figures show how the model was overfitted.
 The firt figure is a prediction for an image from the traning set and the second one is a prediction for an image from the validation set:

 <p align="center">
     <img align="center" src="images/iterations/train_overfit.png">